aemresafak/locawise-action/README.md

 ### Behind the Scenes

 Want to understand how Locawise works under the hood?
 Visit the main Locawise Python package repository at [https://github.com/aemresafak/locawise](https://github.com/aemresafak/locawise) to learn about the core implementation, contribute to the underlying functionality, or report issues with the translation engine itself.
+This action uses locawise 1.3.1.